ConduitDan/lammps/doc/src/fix_propel_bond.rst

 No information about this fix is written to :doc:`binary restart files <restart>`.

 This fix is not imposed during minimization.

 Restrictions
 """"""""""""

+This fix is part of the USER-MISC package.
+It is only enabled if LAMMPS was built with that package.
+See the :doc:`Build package <Build_package>` doc page for more info.

 The *reverses* and *check* keywords can only be used with molecular atom styles.